 What memories this building contained are now surely gone…

-A tree growing through the center of a large building, just another random day in Hong Kong.
+A tree grows through the centre of a large building.
+Just another random day in Hong Kong.